Matthiasadams59/starcraft-units/README.md

 ## Deployment

-At the root the project :
+At the root of the project :
 ```
 npm install
 ```